kamranzafar/spring-conversejs-xmpp/README.md

-# Spring XMPP/ConverseJS integration
+# Spring MVC, ConverseJS & ejabberd/XMPP integration

-Template application that demonstrates Spring & XMPP/ConverseJS integration with HTTP pre-binding.
+Template application that demonstrates Spring MVC, ConverseJS & ejabberd/XMPP integration, including HTTP pre-binding for single login/session support.

 More details about the template and setup is available on the following blog post: